Break These 5 Bad Marketing Habits Before 2015

 While you’re at it, check out these collections:

-Bad Habit #4: Auto-Posting The Same Message Across Social Networks
+Marketing Mistake #4: Auto-Posting the Same Message Across Social Networks

 We get it.
 There are a ton of social networks out there, and you want to cover your bases.
 It makes things quick and easy when you simply auto-post one message across all those channels.
 But, by doing this, you can either miss your audience, fail to harness the platform’s full potential, or sadly, both.